Chairmen of the Department of Urology

 The history of the current Boston University Medical Center Urology Training Program dates back to 1973, when three hospitals merged into a single program under the auspices of Boston University.
 Under the directorship of Dr. Carl Olsson, the training programs at the Boston Veterans Administration Medical Center, Boston City Hospital, and Massachusetts Memorial Hospital became a single Boston University Medical Center program.

-When Dr. Olsson combined the Boston Veterans Administration Medical Center program with the University Hospital and Boston City Hospital program, it ushered in the modern era of Boston University Urology.
-Dr. George Austen, Jr. moved to the Boston VA Medical Center, in Jamaica Plain, where he continued to train residents and provide valued expertise.
-Dr. Robert J. Krane assumed the position of Chief of Urology at Boston City Hospital, as Dr. Olsson became Professor and Chairman of Urology at Boston University Medical Center.
-Shortly after the combined program was established, an ongoing association with Pediatric Urology, at Boston Children’s Hospital, under the direction of Dr. Alan Retik was established, providing Boston University residents with 6 months of invaluable pediatric urologic experience, which continues today.
+Dr. Robert J. Krane assumed the position of Chief of Urology at Boston City Hospital, as Dr. Carl A. Olsson became Professor and Chairman of Urology at Boston University Medical Center.
+Shortly after the combined program was established, an ongoing association with Pediatric Urology, at Boston Children’s Hospital, under the direction of Dr. Alan Retik was established, providing Boston University residents with invaluable pediatric urologic experience, which continues today.

-The Department of Urology had continuous NIH research funding from 1988 to 2005.
+The Department of Urology had continuous NIH research funding.
 Numerous advances in the basic sciences and clinical applications resulted from research within the department.
 In the area of erectile dysfunction, such advances as dynamic infusion cavernosometry and cavernosography, the use of polypharmacology for intracavernosal injection therapy, and the advent of microvascular bypass surgery for penile arterial insufficiency, were developed by Drs.
 Krane and Goldstein within the department.
 Basic science research efforts in erectile dysfunction and smooth muscle physiology were conducted under the direction of research professors Inigo Saenz de Tejada and Abdul Traish, PhD.

 In the area of urodynamics, Dr. Siroky’s research contributed several diagnostic tests, including evoked potential studies, sacral latency time, genitocerebral evoked potential studies as well as the clinically relevant flow rate nomogram, which won the Past President’s Prize at the 1976 New England section, AUA annual meeting.
 Ongoing basic research into smooth muscle physiology and bladder function has been conducted by Dr. Siroky and research professor Dr. Kazem Azadzoi, both at Boston University and at the Boston Veterans Administration research laboratories.
 Dr. Siroky was Chief of Urology at the US Public Health Service Hospital from 1976 – 1981.
 He succeeded Dr. George Austen as Chief of Urology at the Boston Veterans Administration Hospital in 1983.